Annie Stocking Boyce

-Annie Woodman Stocking Boyce (January 7, 1880 – January 26, 1973) was an American Presbyterian missionary teacher active in Tehran, from 1906 until 1949.
+Annie Stocking Boyce (January 7, 1880 – January 26, 1973) was an American Presbyterian missionary teacher active in Tehran, from 1906 until 1949.
 She also launched and edited a Persian-language women's journal, Alam-e-Nesvan (World of Women).

 Early life

-Annie Stocking was born in Wiscasset, Maine, and raised in Williamstown, Massachusetts, the daughter of William Redfield Stocking and Isabella Coffin Baker Stocking.
+Annie Woodman Stocking was born in Wiscasset, Maine, and raised in Williamstown, Massachusetts, the daughter of William Redfield Stocking and Isabella Coffin Baker Stocking.
 Her parents and paternal grandparents were missionaries in Persia and Turkey; her father, born in Persia, was also a Union Army veteran of the American Civil War.
 She earned a bachelor's degree at Wellesley College in 1902.

 Career

 Boyce was a teaching missionary in Iran from 1906 until 1949, appointed by the Presbyterian Board of Foreign Missions.
 She spoke Persian, and worked at the Iran Bethel School, a girls' school in Tehran; Jane Doolittle was among Boyce's colleagues there.
 From 1918, she was president of the school's alumnae association.
 She was also founding editor of Alam-e-Nesvan (World of Women), a Persian-language women's magazine that carried practical advice, alumnae news, and translations from American literature.
 She was also active in Anjoman-e ḥorrīyat-e zanān (Association for the Freedom of Women), a feminist organization of the late Qajar period.